Walbre/root-me-ctf-2022/Echos_Secure_flag_checker/readme.md

     time.sleep(0.1) # if there is a request/s limit
 ```

-If we execute the script.
+It only remains to execute the script.

 ```html
 Getting : 1